sighupio/gatekeeper-policy-manager/README.md

 Once you are happy with your work, feel free to open a Pull Request.

-> We try to stick to [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) when writing the commit messages.
+> We try to stick to [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) when writing commit messages.